Humber Lifeboat Station: History

+In February 2023, issues were found following a routine inspection of the infrastructure of the station.
+On the grounds of the cost and health & safety reasons, and with consideration of the continuing coastal erosion and difficulties with access, the decision was taken to permanently relocate the boat and crew from Spurn Point to Grimsby, on the south side of the Humber estuary, where there was a second base for the lifeboat at Grimsby Docks, previously used temporarily in certain weather conditions.
+Operations were transferred in June 2023.

+On 31 May 2025, the RNLI finally closed the chapter of their presence at Spurn Point, handing over the remaining station buildings to the Yorkshire Wildlife Trust.

+Now with no access difficulties, and in line with all other All-weather lifeboat stations, Humber Lifeboat Station will gradually revert to a primarily volunteer crew.

 Notable rescues

 During the stations 200 year plus history, 33 RNLI gallantry medals have been awarded to the crews for their gallantry, including three gold, 13 silver and 17 bronze.
 Of these, Robert Cross, Coxswain for 31 years until 1943, won two gold, three silver and two bronze, as well as the George Medal.

+In just 7 weeks between December 1978 and February 1979, the Humber Lifeboat launched to three medal rescues.
+Coxswain Brian William Bevan MBE, is the only crew member in the history of the RNLI to be presented with Bronze, Silver and Gold Medals for Gallantry at the same awards ceremony.

 Exact records of the first 100 years of rescues are patchy, but between 1810 and 1854, over 800 people had been rescued from the seas around Spurn Head.
 Between 1911 (when the Humber Lifeboat came under RNLI control) and December 2009, the lifeboat was launched 2,268 times saving over 790 lives in the process.
 At least three crew of the lifeboat were lost at sea during rescues in the 19th century.